ulvrikironpaw/uwu/uwu/Package/README.md

 1. ModerBoating

-    Permanently applies the Modor buff.
+    Permanently applies the Moder buff.
 Default is false.

 2. NotMyShip